TediusTimmy/FunnyMachine/ciw/README.md

 The usage of `and then` and `or else` is stolen from Ada; and, yes, the operators are `and then` and `or else`.
 The `?` is `xor`, and the names of each may be used.
 Also `/\` is `and` and `\/` is `or`: did you know that these bigraphs were how the meaningless-to-English backslash was introduced to ASCII?

-Note that it is generally more efficient to have a constant `const neg_one = -1` than to have a `-1` in your code.

 ### Extra
 #### Comments
 ```